 - Spread an even layer of cream cheese topping over the top of the crust.

 - Use a pizza cutter to create the slices now, before you add the fruit.
 Slide the slices back into place to form a tight circle.

 - Create a fun design using the fruit, don’t be afraid to let the fruit overlap from one slice to another.

-- Once your design is complete, use a thin knife, (such as a pairing knife), to carefully slice the fruit that is overlapping in between slices to make it easier for slices to be removed without disrupting the design.
+- Once your design is complete, use a thin knife, (such as a paring knife), to carefully slice the fruit that is overlapping in between slices to make it easier for slices to be removed without disrupting the design.

 - Top with fresh mint and serve!